Eonil/DataSignalGraph.Swift/README.md

 -	Storage						A read-only state view that emits state mutation signals.
 	-	Replication				A storage that receives mutation signals to reconstruct state.

-See `Protocols.swift` for final details.
-It also serves as a documentation of each roles.
+See `Protocols.swift` for details.
+It also serves as a documentation of each concepts.

 Emitter/sensor protocols does not define uni/multi casting/catching behaviors.
 But implementations can define specific limitations.